 At the Unlimited plan level, which starts at under $25 per month, you’re able to link any number of eBay seller IDs and stores, manage any number of live listings, and offer separate, access-controlled logins for employees. inkFrog’s support for Amazon and other non-eBay selling platforms, and for synchronizing inventory and listing data between platforms, also begins at this level.

 Finally, at the Designer level, which starts at $40 per month, you get everything offered at the Unlimited level plus over 200 designer templates, a more advanced template builder, and—a nice touch—one custom template created specifically for your business as a starting point for your own custom template library.

 All plans include a single-page listing tool, unlimited image hosting, listing management and profile tools, order management, and automatic emails to buyers.

 In 2016, eBay announced a new partnership with inkFrog, which many eBay sellers were already using, with the goal of helping small businesses grow by improving their inventory and order management.
 The offer of a free one-year inkFrog subscription for qualified small businesses interested in selling on eBay triggered an influx of new inkFrog users who were simultaneously learning the ins and outs of both inkFrog and eBay.

-For many, this proved to be a steep learning curve, resulting in some negative comments and reviews that are in sharp contrast to favorable reviews by experienced eBay sellers who have mastered the set-up and use of inkFrog.
-It is not unreasonable to assume that there may be a similar learning curve for those moving from inkFrog Classic to inkFrog Open, but those who make the switch will be rewarded by the increased rigor and functionality of the new platform.
+For many, this proved to be a steep learning curve, resulting in some negative comments and reviews that are in sharp contrast to favourable reviews by experienced eBay sellers who have mastered the set-up and use of inkFrog.
+It is not unreasonable to assume that there may be a similar learning curve for those moving from inkFrog Classic to inkFrog Open, but those who make the switch will be rewarded by the increased rigour and functionality of the new platform.